 Schedule a Buffalo Soldier historian for your next presentation.
 Register on the contact us page of this site

-Or contact the Bill Pickett Riding Academy of Philadelphia PA.
+Or contact the Bill Pickett Riding Academy in Philadelphia PA.
 We can help you introduce the Buffalo Soldiers to your next event.
 If it's an outdoor venue, we can bring you a mounted, period authentic cavalryman, to make an exciting moment in history come alive.

 Scouts and Comancheros